James Gettys (founder of Gettysburg)

-James Gettys (August 14, 1759 – March 15, 1815) was the founder of Gettysburg, Pennsylvania.
+James Gettys (August 14, 1759 – March 13, 1815) was the founder of Gettysburg, Pennsylvania.

 Personal life

 He was born on August 14, 1759, in the Marsh Creek Settlement in Pennsylvania.
 His parents, Samuel and Isabella (Ramsey) Gettys, were Scottish and Irish and emigrated from Ireland.
 James was born with a twin sister named Ann, who died shortly after birth.
-James' other siblings included Mary (1752-1823); Elizabeth (1755-1788); William, (1757-1813; John (1761-1776); Isabella, 1764-?); and Martha (1768-1815).
+James' other siblings included Mary (1752–1823), Elizabeth (1755–1788), William (1757–1813), John (1761–1776), Isabella (1764-?), and Martha (1768–1815).
 James married Mary Todd.
-They had two children, James Gettys Junior (1799 - death) and Robert Todd (1809-1827).
+They had two children, James Gettys Jr. (1799–1879) and Robert Todd (1809–1827).

 The founding of Gettysburg

 On October 9, 1786, Gettys purchased 116 acres of his father's property during a bankruptcy auction for 790 pounds.
 The valuable land was in the crossroads of York Road and Black Gap Road (Baltimore Road).
 The legal transfer was officially recognized by John Penn and John Penn, Jr., on April 17, 1787 and entered into the York County Court records on April 18, 1787.
 In late 1786, James Gettys took the 116 acres and divided them into 220 lots.
 He held an official lottery in which area citizens purchased the rights to buy one or more lots.
-This is recognized as the official beginning of the town originally name Gettystown.
+This is recognized as the official beginning of the town originally named Gettystown.

 Community investments

-In January 1799, during the formation of a new county, James Gettys promised to donate land for a jail "gaol" and county courthouse, as well as the quit rents of 200 town lots to the future county if Gettystown was named as the county seat.
+In January 1799, during the formation of a new county, James Gettys promised to donate land for a jail and county courthouse, as well as the quit rents of 200 town lots to the future county, if Gettystown was named as the county seat.
 On January 22, 1800, Governor Thomas McKean issued an Act of Assembly which formed a new county named Adams with Gettystown as the county seat.

-James Gettys invested in two turnpike companies created to cover dirt roads with gravel for easier traveling and commerce in and out of Gettysburg.
-On April 7, 1807, Governor Thomas McKean approved the creation of the Gettysburg and Petersburg Turnpike Company.
+Gettys invested in two turnpike companies created to cover dirt roads with gravel for easier traveling and commerce in and out of Gettysburg.
+On April 7, 1807, Governor McKean approved the creation of the Gettysburg and Petersburg Turnpike Company.
 Gettys was the Treasurer.
-Similarly, on February 6, 1811, Governor Simon Snyder approved the creation of the Gettysburg and Blacks' Turnpike Company, of which James was an investor.
+Similarly, on February 6, 1811, Governor Simon Snyder approved the creation of the Gettysburg and Blacks' Turnpike Company, in which Gettys was an investor.

-In March 1813, James Gettys and several area men petitioned the state legislators for the right to create a bank in Adams County.
-In March 1813, the legislators passed an Act of General Assembly approving the request; however, Governor Snyder vetoed it.
-Then, on Friday, April 29, 1814, Governor Snyder's veto was overridden.
-The Act of General Assembly was officially passed.
-James Gettys sold the organizers one lot in the center of town for erecting the bank.
+In March 1813, Gettys and several local men petitioned the state legislators for the right to create a bank in Adams County.
+The legislators passed an Act of General Assembly approving the request, but Governor Snyder vetoed it.
+On April 29, 1814, his veto was overridden and the act was passed.
+Gettys sold the organizers one lot in the center of town for erecting the bank.
 Thus, the bank was located in Gettysburg and named the Bank of Gettysburg.
 On May 26, 1814, Gettys was elected as a Bank Director.